SirineMaaroufi/Music-and-Mental-Health/README.md

 For a detailed description of the data, refer to the [`Data Description`](docs/Data%20Description.md) file.

 ## 🛠️ Data Preparation
 Data preparation is crucial for accurate analysis and modeling.
-The [`make_dataset.py`](src/data/make_dataset.py) script handles data cleaning and transformation.
+The [`make_dataset.py`](src/data/make_dataset.py) script manages data cleaning and transformation, including handling missing values and outliers.
 The cleaned data is stored in the [`data/interim`](data/interim) directory.
 Details are documented in the [`Data Preparation Report`](reports/Data%20Preparation%20Report.md).

 ## 📊 Data Visualization
 Effective visualization aids in data interpretation.
 The [`visualize.py`](src/visualization/visualize.py) script creates exploratory and result-oriented visualizations.
 Documentation for the script is available in the [`Data Visualization Script Documentation`](docs/Data%20Visualization%20Script%20Documentation.md).
 Figures are saved in the [`reports/figures`](reports/Figures/) directory.